juicejuice/homeassistant_redback/README.md

 ## Installation

-Install the repository through HACS by adding a custom repository or by manually copying the `custom_components/tesla_gateway` folder into your `custom_components` folder.
+Install the repository through HACS by adding a custom repository or by manually copying the `custom_components/redback` folder into your `custom_components` folder.

 ## Configuration

-The component is now configured through the user interface.
+The component is configured through the user interface.

 To setup the integration, got to Configuration -> Integrations, and search for Redback Technologies.